ichim/LeafletForBlazor-NuGet/Working with StreamPoint/Collection/README.md

 ## Update type and Appearance

-Changing the type property of a StreamPoint will have the effect of changing its appearance [more about example](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/Working%20with%20StreamPoint/Collection#update).
+Changing the type property of a StreamPoint will have the effect of changing its appearance. [more about update type and Appearance](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/Working%20with%20StreamPoint/Collection#update).